Resource Center

 Enforcement and testing

-Minnesota’s PFAS regulation framework prioritizes education and compliance support, but also includes enforcement mechanisms for non-compliance.
-The Minnesota Pollution Control Agency (MPCA) has the authority to direct manufacturers to test products for PFAS and request supporting documentation from manufacturers to verify PFAS-related claims.
+Minnesota’s PFAS regulation framework prioritizes education and compliance support, along with enforcement mechanisms for non-compliance.
+The MPCA has the authority to direct manufacturers to test products for PFAS and request supporting documentation from manufacturers to verify PFAS-related claims.
 Testing may include total organic fluorine analysis as a screening method and targeted testing for specific PFAS compounds.
-A threshold of 100 parts per million (ppm) may be used to indicate potential intentional use, but it is not a legal limit—rather, it serves as a trigger for further investigation.
+A threshold of 100 parts per million (ppm) may be used to indicate potential intentional use, but it is not a legal limit.
+The threshold serves as a trigger for further investigation.

 Currently, the MPCA does not require the use of specific testing methods, such as EPA Method 1633, allowing manufacturers flexibility in their analytical approaches.
 Manufacturers may challenge MPCA findings by submitting their own test results or data, with disputes resolved on a case-by-case basis.
 This approach aims to balance regulatory enforcement with scientific flexibility and due process.